Nieuw Kwartier combines district heating, de-paving and sustainable mobility

 By disconnecting rain water drainage from the new sewer, the water can channel into the ground on site.
 Because of these impending works, the street was selected for the European Pilot Cities project, which examines which locations have great potential for district heating, and what is needed to make this happen.
 If the outcome of the feasibility study for a heat grid is positive, then, together with the sewerage works, a heat network could be installed which could eventually provide sustainable heat for 300 households.

 Sustainably heating the city's entire building portfolio is one of the biggest climate challenges Leuven currently faces.
 Alongside individual heat pumps, collective solutions, such as heat networks, offer opportunities to move forward quickly.
 These heat networks transport hot water from one or more sources to multiple buildings, enabling collective heating (and cooling).
+District heating is especially beneficial in densely built-up areas, which maximises every metre of pipeline.
+The system can extract heat from renewable sources such as the Dijle, sewage systems and the subsoil.
+From there, heat is distributed to buildings, allowing Leuven residents to sustainably heat their homes.

 The redevelopment of Constantin Meunier Street provides a lever to explore, and hopefully implement, collective heating for existing buildings.
 In addition, thanks to the JustNature project on nature-based solutions, a strong foundation has already been laid for resident participation, which is crucial to its success.